afiretony/Jetson-Xavier-NX-Setup/README.md

 ### Flash Jetson-Xavier-NX module
 This step flashes previous downloaded JetPack OS image onto Jetson-Xavier-NX and installs SDK components.
 Normally, Jetson-Xavier-NX has SD card with small storage (~16 GB) which is not enough for our development usage.
 You can attach a SSD card on the back of Jetson-Xavier-NX, and Jetson will use [NVMe](https://en.wikipedia.org/wiki/NVM_Express) (nonvolatile memory express) to access and transport data within it.
-**To flash OS image on SSD, choose NVMe as your storage device instead of default SD card.**
+**To flash OS image on SSD, connect jetson with a micro-B USB with your laptop, choose NVMe as your storage device instead of default SD card.**

 Troubleshoot:

 If unable to flash, typically because the Jetson is not setup yet (without a password etc.), you have to go through the setup procedure and then be able to flash.

 ## Part 2: Build OpenCV with CUDA